 The Story of “Father’s House”

 My Father’s House is a community development project managed by Jan Buchanan from Queensland.
-Worcester is surrounded by high mountains, snow clad in winter and fruit growing is the main industry.
-With large numbers of wineries there is a high incidence of alcoholism and foetal alcohol syndrome, as well as a high rate of drug addiction, particularly methamphetamine.
+Worcester is surrounded by high mountains, snow-clad in winter and fruit growing is the main industry.
+With large numbers of wineries, there is a high incidence of alcoholism and foetal alcohol syndrome, as well as a high rate of drug addiction, particularly methamphetamine.

 No Walk in the Park!

 Avian Park is a disadvantaged suburb created under the apartheid system for the “coloured,” mixed-race community of over 8000 people.
 The standard of education is low and unemployment is at 60% – or more in winter.
-There is a high rate of teenage pregnancy, and most families are single parent.
+There is a high rate of teenage pregnancy, and most families are a single parent.
 Child abuse, gangsterism, rape and molestation are prevalent.
 HIV/AIDS, TB and malnutrition are also problems.

 More than 2000 people still live in squatter shacks without running water or electricity.
 About 2000 have been rehoused within the past 5 years, but many lack understanding of work ethics, hygiene, nutrition or budgeting.

 Problems Waiting for Solutions